aws/aws-eks-best-practices/content/security/docs/index.md

-# Security Best Practices Guide for the Elastic Kubernetes Service (EKS)
+# Amazon EKS Best Practices Guide for Security
 This guide provides advice about protecting information, systems, and assets that are reliant on EKS while delivering business value through risk assessments and mitigation strategies.
 The guidance herein is part of a series of best practices guides that AWS is publishing to help customers implement EKS in accordance with best practices.
 Guides for Performance, Operational Excellence, Cost Optimization, and Reliability will be available in the coming months.

 ## How to use this guide